shirblc/gulp-site-template/README.md

 8. **Jasmine** - An open-source behaviour-driven testing framework.
 For more information, check Jasmine's [official site](https://jasmine.github.io).
 Included packages:
     - **jasmine-core**
     - **jasmine-spec-reporter**
-9. **Karma** - An open-source test-runner, used to run the tests on various devices with a test server.
-For more information, check Karma's [official site](https://karma-runner.github.io/latest/index.html).
-Included packages:
-    - **karma**
+    - **jasmine-browser-runner**
-    - **karma-jasmine** - A Karma adapter for the Jasmine framework.
-[Project repo.](https://github.com/karma-runner/karma-jasmine)
-    - **karma-jasmine-html-reporter** - A reporter that shows test results in HTML.
-[NPM page.](https://www.npmjs.com/package/karma-jasmine-html-reporter).
-    - **karma-chrome-launcher** - A launcher for Chrome, Chrome Canary and Chromuim.
-[Project repo.](https://github.com/karma-runner/karma-chrome-launcher).
-    - **karma-coverage** - Code coverage generator.
-[Project repo.](https://github.com/karma-runner/karma-coverage)
-    - **karma-coverage-istanbul-reporter** - Code coverage generator reporter.
-[NPM page.](https://www.npmjs.com/package/karma-coverage-istanbul-reporter)
-    - **karma-sourcemap-loader** - A preprocessor that loads existing source maps.
-[NPM page.](https://www.npmjs.com/package/karma-sourcemap-loader)

 ## Tests

 There's a test file in [tests/specs.js](./tests/specs.js), in which all site tests are written.
-The Karma test runner then runs this tests file against the final distribution version of the site's script.
-Tests are run using `gulp unitTest`.
+The Jasmine browser runner then runs this tests file against the final distribution version of the site's script.
+Tests are run using `npm run test`.

 ## Known Issues